-Both fluorosis and deminseralisation can cause either, leaving a white stain, spot or mark on the tooth surface that is a different shade to the rest of the tooth.
+Both fluorosis and deminseralisation can cause a white stain, spot or mark on the tooth surface that is a different shade to the rest of the tooth.

 What causes white spots on teeth?

-As acknowledged above, there are a number of different reasons for white spots occuring on the teeth.
+As acknowledged above, there are a number of different reasons for white spots occurring on the teeth.